Daredevil (Marvel Comics series): Early 1970s: Gerry Conway era

 The Black Widow served as Daredevil's crime-fighting ally as well as his lover from November 1971 to August 1975.
 Issues #92-107 were published under the title Daredevil and the Black Widow.
 Due to the Comics Code Authority's restrictions on the depiction of cohabitation, the stories made explicit that though Daredevil and the Black Widow were living in the same apartment, they were sleeping on separate floors, and that Natasha's guardian Ivan Petrovich was always close at hand.
 Conway introduced Black Widow as a romantic partner for Daredevil as "a way to re-energize the title".
 She joined the series in Daredevil #81 (1971).
 The series had been suffering from slowly declining popularity, and in November 1971 Marvel announced that Daredevil and Iron Man would be combined into a single series, but the addition of the Black Widow revitalized interest in the comic.
 John Romita Sr. designed a new costume for Black Widow based on the 1940s Miss Fury comic strip, but Colan was the artist for the series.
 Conway responded to feminist criticism by making Black Widow a more active and independent character, beginning in Daredevil #91 (1972).
 The series was retitled Daredevil and the Black Widow in the following issue; her name was dropped from the title after issue #107 (1973).
 Steve Gerber became the writer for Daredevil with issue #97 (1972).
 Sales had declined, and in response he re-emphasized Daredevil as the central character.
 Gerber initially scripted over Conway's plots, but Gene Colan's long stint as Daredevil's penciler had come to an end.
 Gerber recollected, "Gene and I did a few issues together, but Gene was basically trying to move on at that point.
 He'd just started the Dracula book, and he'd been doing Daredevil for God knows how many years.
 I think he wanted to do something else."
 After six issues with fill-in pencilers, including several with Don Heck, Bob Brown took over as penciller.
+Chris Claremont briefly wrote for the title in the mid-1970s.
 Jenny Blake Isabella became the writer for Daredevil with issue #118, and she believed that Daredevil and Black Widow should be split up.
 Black Widow departed from the series in issue #124, feeling overshadowed by Daredevil.